pldn/LDWizard-old/README.md

 ### 4.4.2 Stimulus/Response Sequences

-Stimulus: The user selects an export transformation script language to publish the transformation script.<br>
+- *The user selects an export transformation script language to publish the transformation script.*
-Response: The user the transformation script can now be exported in the selected language.
+  The user the transformation script can now be exported in the selected language.

-Stimulus: The user configures the authorization configuration.<br>
+- *The user configures the authorization configuration.*
-Response: The LDWizard now has the authorization protocols to publish the data files to the data-platform.
+  The LD Wizard now has the authorization protocols to publish the data files to the data-platform.

-Stimulus: The user configures the publication location of the datafiles.<br>
+- *The user configures the publication location of the datafiles.*
-Response: The LDWizard now has the location where to publish the data files to the data-platform.
+  The LD Wizard now has the location where to publish the data files to the data-platform.

-Stimulus: The user sends a request to the publish the transformation script on a data platform.<br>
+- *The user sends a request to the publish the transformation script on a data platform.*
-Response: The LDWizard will publish the transformation script on the data-platform the user configured.
+  The LD Wizard will publish the transformation script on the data-platform the user configured.
 The transformation script is stored in the selected language (default [RATT](https://www.npmjs.com/package/@triply/ratt)).

-Stimulus: The user sends a request to the publish the transformation output on a data platform.<br>
+- *The user sends a request to the publish the transformation output on a data platform.*
-Response: The LDWizard will publish the transformation output on the data-platform the user configured.
+  The LD Wizard will publish the transformation output on the data-platform the user configured.

-Stimulus: The user sends a request to the publish the source file on a data platform.<br>
+- *The user sends a request to the publish the source file on a data platform.*
-Response: The LDWizard will publish the source file on the data-platform the user configured.
+  The LD Wizard will publish the source file on the data-platform the user configured.

-Stimulus: The user misconfigured the authorization configuration, and tries to send a request to upload a file to a dataplatform.<br>
+- *The user misconfigured the authorization configuration, and tries to send a request to upload a file to a dataplatform.*
-Response: The user will get an error message explaining why the user is not allowed to publish the data file.
+  The user will get an error message explaining why the user is not allowed to publish the data file.

 ### 4.4.3 Functional Requirements